The handful of countries still welcoming US tourists

 US travelers need to procure a visa either before travel or upon arrival and will be subject to temperature checks and must adhere to social distancing and mask-wearing requirements.

-In terms of precisely what awaits US citizens upon arrival, details are hard to come by.
-Coming prepared with a negative Covid-19 test result as well as proof of insurance is advisable
+In terms of precisely what awaits US passport holders upon arrival, details are hard to come by.
+Coming prepared with a negative Covid-19 test result that is at most 48-hours old and proof of medical insurance is advisable

 Egypt announced it was resuming many tourist operations, including the opening of the Giza pyramids on July 7.